io-developer/disk-exporter/README.md

 # Disk-Exporter

-Disk-Exporter exports Prometheus metrics about the health of your system's physical disks and software RAID arrays.
-It uses smartctl and mdadm to do this.
+Disk-Exporter exports Prometheus metrics about the health of your system's physical disks.
+It uses smartctl to do this.

 This was written for a specific environment and therefore makes some assumptions.